 What is compound interest?

-I have already told you about it in the requirements to financial freedom post, but today I am going to dig into it in more detail.
+Today I am going to dig into the concept of compound interest in detail.
 Hopefully you will realise how important it is.
 Einstein defined it as follows:

 Compound interest is the most powerful force in the world.
 It is the 8th wonder of the world.
 He who understands it, earns it; he who doesn’t, pays it.